solana-labs/solana/book/src/proposals/simple-payment-and-state-verification.md

 ![Block Merkle Diagram](../.gitbook/assets/spv-block-merkle.svg)

-A Block-Merkle is a Merkle root of all the Entry-Merkles sequenced in the block.
+A Block-Merkle is a Merkle Root of all the Entry-Merkles sequenced in the block.
 Transaction status is necessary for the receipt because the state receipt is constructed for the block.
 Two transactions over the same state can appear in the block, and therefore, there is no way to infer from just the state whether a transaction that is committed to the ledger has succeeded or failed in modifying the intended state.
 It may not be necessary to encode the full status code, but a single status bit to indicate the transaction's success.

 ### State Merkle Path